FernandoTorresL/FernandoTorresL/README.md

 - 🤔 I’m looking for help with time management
 - 💬 Ask me about modern Boardgames, Flight Simulator, molds
 - 🏫 Right now teaching about Tableau basic just for fun
-- ⚡ Fun fact: Can solve rubik cube on two minutes
+- ⚡ Fun facts: Can solve rubik cube on two minutes.
+I'm virtual pilot and ATC on IVAO network

 <p align='justify'>
     Welcome to my GitHub profile.
 I want to become a Data Scientist and to colaborate in bussiness apassionated for web technologies, math applications and data solutions.
 I love to learn new things everyday.

-    I'm a Platzi Master program student at **[Platzi](https://platzi.com/p/fertorresmx/)** on a Data Science and fullstack path.
+    I'm a Platzi Master program student at <a href="https://platzi.com/p/fertorresmx/" />Platzi</a> on a Data Science and fullstack path.
 Platzi Master is an exclusive an intensive training and technical coaching program only for top best students.
 </p>

 <h2 align="justify">🔧 Technologies & Tools</h2>